 Uncle Martin grinned.
 “Well the math will be waiting for you, I’m sure.
 Some things we have to do.
 But working for the Lord is an opportunity, not a chore.”
 He came over to give Sebastian a hand with the box.
 “Looking at that box of song books, my mind goes back many, many years to when I was a boy—a lot younger than you are.
 I always loved the Lord, and hoped that someday I could do something for Him.
 Well, one day the opportunity came.
 I was at an old-fashioned camp meeting and was asked—you guessed it—to pick up the songs books!

 “It was really hot that summer, and there was sawdust on the floor of the big tent, and plain old dirt under the sawdust.
 You can imagine that with so many people and services, along with the hot weather, things were bound to get dusty.
 So, each afternoon, hoses were brought in and the sawdust was sprinkled down.
 You’re probably wondering what all this has to do with song books.
 Stop and think a bit—they had to be taken out of the way so that they wouldn’t get wet!
 And that’s how I got my start working for the Lord.
 Now you’re helping by doing your part for the Lord.

 Hmmmm . . .
-Isaac thought a moment.
+Sebastian thought a moment.
 That’s right.
-Uncle Jack is the one who asked me to do the work, but this is the Lord’s house—I’m doing it for Him.
-“Uncle Jack, I guess doing work like this is really for the Lord, isn’t is?”
-Isaac asked.
+Uncle Martin is the one who asked me to do the work, but this is the Lord’s house—I’m doing it for Him.
+“Uncle Martin, I guess doing work like this is really for the Lord, isn’t is?”
+Sebastian asked.
 “Someone has to do it—keep the church clean.”